-We only keep your data as long as they are necessary for the purposes indicated above.
+We only keep your data for as long as it is necessary for the purposes indicated above.
 After this, we undertake to delete your data within a reasonable time limit.

 Safeguarding customer data is one of Findmyshift's highest priorities, and we go to extensive lengths to ensure data is kept private in transit, in our systems, and in our backups.

 To keep your data private in transit, we enforce mandatory SSL connections, making it impossible for any third party to view the data you are transmitting.